enklu/commons-unity-docs/source/includes/async.md

 token.OnFinally(_ => ...);
 ```

 Our answer is `IAsyncToken<T>`.
-This object has acts much like an asynchronous counterpart to `try/catch/finally` blocks.
+This object acts much like an asynchronous counterpart to `try/catch/finally` blocks.
 At a high level, this object represents an asynchronous action being performed.
 This object accepts exactly one resolution.

 In this example, internally to `Operation`, the token is being resolved with either a success or a failure.
 It cannot be resolved with both.
 Once a token has been resolved, its resolution cannot be changed.